What Does the Adoption of Unified English Braille Mean for You?Published on

 Impact on Individuals:

 The adoption of UEB as an accepted code for use in the United States will be felt by several groups of individuals including consumers (i.e., adults and children who are blind), teachers (i.e., rehabilitation clinics and teachers of students who are visually impaired), Braille transcribers, and family members of individuals who read braille.
-All of these individuals will need to educate themselves on the changes UEB will bring and the rules governing the new Braille code.
+All of these individuals will need to educate themselves on the changes UEB will bring.
+They’ll also need to learn the rules governing the new Braille code.

-The good news is that UEB is already built into almost all Braille translation software programs, screen readers, and note-takers.
+The good news is that almost all Braille translation software programs, screen readers, and note-takers have UEB already built in.
 There should only be a minimal impact on a Braille reader’s ability to use their electronic equipment.
 Some people may need to purchase software upgrades to gain access to UEB.

 Here are some of the advantages of UEB for individuals according to BANA: